(Photo: Courtesy/Ciccaresedesign.com / Ciccaresedesign.com)

-Besides these display rumors, we haven't heard too much about Apple will release in the iPhone 6.
+Besides these display rumors, we haven't heard too much about the iPhone 6.
 However, we have seen a few interesting patents: A patent filed in March but published in September described tactile keyboards, flexible displays and laser microphones and speakers built into an iPhone, designed to conform to the user's needs.
 Flexible displays would allow for easier holding and typing, while the highly advanced tactile screens would create buttons when needed so the user can feel "keyboard" letters as they type, or touch the topography on Apple's Maps.

 It's wishful thinking that Apple would include all these technologies in the iPhone 6 rather implement them over time, but it's certainly fun to think about.